neuralmidifx/neuralmidifx.github.io/docs/5_GraphicalInterface.md

 ---
 layout: default
-title: Graphical Interface
+title: Plugin Parameters and Graphical Interface Rendering
 nav_order: 5
 ---

-# Installation
+# Plugin Parameters and Graphical Interface Rendering
 {: .no_toc }

 Explain what this section is about